Elephant418/Eloq/README.md

         // And focus to make great error message switch ($signUp->getInputError('email')) {
             case 'required':
-                echo 'The email field is required';
+                echo 'This field is required';
                 break;
             case 'validate_email':
                 echo 'This field must be a valid email';